My Pursuit of a Sabbatical-Based Business

 I solidified a daily art practice and I see a LOT more art-making in my future.

-I shed the pattern of high functioning codependency and created systems for addressing and banishing blind spots and dysfunction.
+I shed the pattern of high functioning codependency and created systems for addressing and banishing blind spots and dysfunction in every area of my life and business.
 This led to the creation of Banish Your Blind Spots.

 Every area of my life showed dramatic improvement - my health, spirituality, home, and more.